kubernetes-sigs/vsphere-csi-driver/docs/book/supported_features_matrix.md

 | Online Volume Expansion support (beta) (Block Volume only)                                  | v2.2.0 to v2.3.0                          | ✅             | ❌             | ❌           | ❌             |
 | XFS Filesystem support (alpha)                                                              | v2.3.0                                    | ✅             | ✅             | ✅           | ✅             |
 | Raw Block Volume support (alpha)                                                            | v2.3.0                                    | ✅             | ✅             | ✅           | ✅             |

+Each feature can be categorized based on its qualification and support level.

+## Alpha

+* Alpha features are developer-qualified and may run into unknown issues when used extensively.
+* VMware's Global Support team does **not** support issues reported for these features.
+Developer support will only be best-effort and prioritised accordingly.
+* Not recommended for production use.

+## Beta

+* Beta features are more extensively qualified than Alpha features.
+* These features may not support every combination of deployment or configurations.
+* VMware's Global Support team does **not** support issues reported for these features.
+Developer support will only be best-effort and prioritised accordingly.
+* Not recommended for production use.

+## GA

+* GA'd features are fully qualified by VMware Inc.
+* Issues reported with these features can be routed through VMware's Global Support.
+* Can be used in production.

 _Notes_: